 Figure 1.
-Location of otters, Lutra lutra, for which livers were analysed for inorganic elements (total of 107 otters).
+Location of otters, Lutra lutra, found dead in 2009 for which livers were analysed for inorganic elements (total of 50 otters).

-4.Results & Discussion
+4. Results & Discussion

-The results for individual otter livers can be downloaded from the PBMS website (http://pbms.ceh.ac.uk/docs/AnnualReports/PBMS_Metals_Otters_2007-
+The results for individual otter livers can be downloaded from the PBMS website (http://pbms.ceh.ac.uk/docs/AnnualReports/PBMS_Metals_Otters_2009_Addendum.pdf).

-8 Addendum.pdf).
 Frequency distributions for the two years combined indicate that the majority of elements had a left-skewed distribution (preponderance of lower concentrations), e.g. mercury, Figure 2.
-The exceptions to this were molybdenum (Mo) (Figure 2) and chromium (Cr) which were normally distributed.
 For antimony (Sb) and aluminium (Al) a large proportion of samples (61% and 97% respectively) were below the limit of detection.
 As the distributions for most elements were skewed, summary data are presented as medians and Inter-Quartile Ranges (Table 2).

-There were no significant differences between years in the liver concentrations of any of the elements studied except for aluminium and chromium which were lower and higher, respectively, in 2008 than in 2007 (Table 2).
-It is unclear whether the inter-year variation in aluminium and chromium represent significant inter-year changes in exposure and/or accumulation or may simply reflect local-scale variation between years in the provenance of otters and their associated exposure.
-Further monitoring would be necessary to determine whether there is any progressive change over time in liver concentrations of aluminium, chromium, or any other elements.
+Differences in metal concentrations among years 2007 to 2009 were tested using the Kruskal-Wallis analysis.
+There were significant differences among years in the liver concentrations of five of the elements studied.
+However, for two of these elements, antimony and aluminium, the majority of samples (66% and 98% respectively for all years combined) were below the limit of detection and so inter-year comparisons of residue levels may not be representative of the exposure levels in otters for these elements.
+Median liver concentrations of strontium have increased over the three years studied with samples from 2009 being significantly higher than those measured in 2007 (P<0.05).
+For chromium, samples from 2008 were significantly higher concentrations than in the other two years (P \leq 0.01) while concentrations of arsenic were significantly lower in 2008 compared to 2007 (P<0.01).
+It is unclear whether the inter-year variation in these elements represents significant inter-year changes in exposure and/or accumulation or may simply reflect local-scale variation between years in the provenance of otters and their associated exposure.
+Further monitoring would be necessary to determine whether there is any progressive change over time in liver concentrations of these, or any other elements.